 Industrial & Systems Engineering

-The Epstein Department’s Information Systems Engineering option gives extra emphasis to enterprise resource planning, software, and data mining techniques.
+The Epstein Department’s Industrial & Systems Engineering Degree gives students the opportunity to focus their studies in the areas of Information Systems or Operations.
+The Information Systems Engineering option gives extra emphasis to enterprise resource planning, software, and data mining techniques.
+The Operations path let’s students focus on supply chain and facilities design, statistical quality control, and human factors in work design.
 USC’s undergraduate ISE curricula prepare students for careers in a wide-range of industries, consulting, or professional engineering practice, and are also an excellent intellectual foundation for advanced degrees in fields as diverse as Engineering, Logistics, Business Administration, Finance, Medicine, Law, or Public Policy.Course Plan

 Industrial and Systems Engineering focuses on creating more efficient processes that will improve overall business and engineering processes.
 Researchers within the ISE department at USC focus on a variety of different topics.